 For most users roll-up earplugs of slowly expanding foam material ideal in combination and protection.
 If you have inserted the earplug into the ear, the foam will expand.
 The earplug thus takes the form of the ear canal and ensures safe protection.

 De preformed earplugs are made of pliable materials and are preformed in such a way that they fit into most ear canals.
-Usually the preformed earplugs are equipped with one cord so you will lose them less quickly.
+Usually the preformed earplugs are equipped with one cord so that you are less likely to lose them.
 The reusable earplugs are comfortable, hygienic and in most cases cheaper.

 Ear braces are user-friendly, convenient and very comfortable.
 The hearing aid is easy to put on and off, to hang around the neck and is therefore useful if it is not worn continuously.
 Most hearing aids have replacement caps, so that a hearing aid is a cost-conscious investment.

-Otoplastics are personal measured hearing protectors.
+Otoplastics are custom hearing protectors.
 Each otoplasty is unique and specially adapted to the ear canals.
-Note that every five years the auditory canal changes in connection with the growth of the ears.
-During the production process of the otoplastics a special filter is placed.
-This ensures that all harmful noise is leveled off and the amount of dB (A) is reduced to below the limit value of 80 dB (A).
-Thanks to the optimal protection and perfect fit, the otoplasty is the most efficient and comfortable hearing protection.
+Note that every five years the ear canal changes in connection with the growth of the ears.
+A special filter is installed during the production process of the otoplastics.
+This ensures that all harmful noise is smoothed and the amount of dB (A) is reduced to below the limit value of 80 dB (A).
+Due to the optimal protection and perfect fit, the otoplasty is the most efficient and comfortable hearing protection.

 - AND 352-1: 2002: Ear caps